AntonioLujanoLuna/pyevo/utils/README.md

-# PySNES Utilities
+# PyEvo Utilities

-This directory contains utility modules that provide common functionality used throughout the PySNES codebase.
+This directory contains utility modules that provide common functionality used throughout the PyEvo codebase.

 ## Available Modules